-The leaders (vision goals) and the managers (projects) have to work together to reach the desired outcomes.
+The leaders (visions) and the managers (projects) have to work together to reach the desired outcomes.

 Another metaphor I like is “You use projects to climb the ladder.
-You use vision goals to make sure the ladder is on the right wall”.
+You use visions to make sure the ladder is on the right wall”.

 You may notice that we use “action goals” instead of projects here at goal buddy, because of the emphasis on taking action.
 But only for the purpose of this article, I will use projects.